 The new banknotes are being introduced gradually over several years, in ascending order, so the €5 and the €10 will be followed by the €20, then the €50, etc. The denominations remain unchanged: €5, €10, €20, €50, €100, €200 and €500.

 The exact timing of the issuance of the remaining denominations will be determined and communicated to the public and cash handlers at a later stage.

-The new series includes new and enhanced security features which will offer better protection against counterfeiting.
+The new series includes new and enhanced security features which offer better protection against counterfeiting.

-As with the first series of banknotes, visually impaired users were consulted during the design phase of the second series, and their requirements were included in the final designs.
+As with the first series of banknotes, visually impaired users were consulted during the design phase of the Europa series, which led to the inclusion of specific features in the final designs.

 The date when the first series of euro banknotes ceases to be legal tender will be announced well in advance.
 However, the banknotes of the first series will always retain their value: they can be exchanged for an unlimited period of time at the Eurosystem NCBs.